-2022 SEA School-Wildwood Park Flood Reduction Project (BC-2, 3, 8, 10) (See Items 5A and 6A): The feasibility study for this project is complete after the Commission Engineer's scope of work was approved last August.
+2022 SEA School-Wildwood Park Flood Reduction Project (BC-2, 3, 8, 10) (See Item 5B): The feasibility study for this project is complete after the Commission Engineer's scope of work was approved last August.
 A project kick-off meeting with city staff was held in late November.
 Meetings with city staff, Robbinsdale Area School representatives, and technical stakeholders were held in December, along with a public input planning meeting.
-A virtual open house video and comment form were offered to the public including live chat sessions on April 8th.
+A virtual open house video andcomment form were offered to the public including live chat sessions on April 8th.
 The feasibility study report was approved in June with a decision to implement Concept #3.
-This meeting will include a public hearing on this project along with a resolution to officially order the project, submit levy amounts to the county, and enter an agreement with the city to design and construct. www.bassettcreekwmo.org/projects/all-projects/sea-school-wildwood-park-flood-reduction-project.
+A public hearing on this project was held in September with no members of the public attending.
+In September, a resolution was approved to officially order the project, submit levy amounts to the county, and enter an agreement with the city to design and construct the project.
+The city hired Barr Engineering to develop the project designs which are now underway.
+A public open house is schedule for February 3rd 5:00 - 7:30 p.m. at Brookview.
+50% Design Plans will be presented at this meeting. www.bassettcreekwmo.org/projects/all- projects/sea-school-wildwood-park-flood-reduction-project.